ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 };
 ```

-And the other file is `ZkSimple.ts`.
+The other file that needs attention is `ZkSimple.ts`.
 We need to first add the opcode of `verify` to the `Opcodes` enum:

 ```ts
 export const Opcodes = {
   verify: 0x3b3cca17,
 };
 ```

-And then we need to add the `sendVerify` function to the `ZkSimple` class.
-This function will be used to send the proof to the contract and test it.
-The function is like this:
+Next, it’s necessary to add the `sendVerify` function to the `ZkSimple` class.
+This function is used to send the proof to the contract and test it and is presented as follows:
 ```ts
 async sendVerify(
   provider: ContractProvider,